‘Bold And The Beautiful’ Recap Friday, August 31: Hope Clutches Stomach In Pain, Steffy Still Loves Liam

 At Forrester Creations, two models have heard that Thorne is dating someone.
 Ridge confirms that Ridge is no longer single.
 Later, Carter arrives and informs them that Katie signed the papers.
 He tells them about Bill’s reaction and Thorne vows that he will protect Katie and Will.

-Bold and the Beautiful recap states that Brooke and her daughter talk about her feelings towards Liam, Steffy and Kelly.
-Hope says that she trusts Liam and that Steffy has made it clear that she is moving on with her live.
+Bold and the Beautiful recap states that Brooke and her daughter talk about her feelings towards Liam, Steffy, and Kelly.
+Hope says that she trusts Liam and that Steffy has made it clear that she is moving on with her life.
 However, Brooke wants to know how she really feels.
 Hope admits that she sometimes feels frustrated.
 B&B fans know that Liam is split between his two families and constantly moves from the one to the other.
 However, Hope is optimistic that everything will work out.
 Brooke is glad for her daughter.

 Brooke gets Hope to open up about her feelings regarding Liam and Steffy’s current relationship.
 WATCH FULL EPISODE: https://t.co/IsqBTzbqeT #BoldandBeautiful pic.twitter.com/ixFAlY4hsM